-Monitoring of the project risks is under the responsibility of the Coordinator, the Project Manager and the Management Board, who will maintain the Risk Register and develop appropriate 29.11.2019 15 measures to mitigate identified risks.
-The first release of the Risk Register will be a WP1 deliverable (D1.2 due M12), concentrating on risks likely to occur and with substantial impact on time, cost or quality for the project.
+Monitoring of the project risks is under the responsibility of the Coordinator, the Project Manager and the Management Board, who will maintain the Risk Register and develop appropriate measures to mitigate identified risks.
 A crucial step in risk management is the early and accurate identification of critical risks.
 The RISE risk management framework has been established at the start of the project, to ensure that the project maintains its schedule and targets.
 This process aims at identifying, analysing and prioritizing risks inherent in the project and then determining the appropriate actions to eliminate or mitigate their effects.
-The Management Board will: